cloudflare/cloudflare-docs/content/radar/investigate/application-layer-attacks.md

 ## Timeseries

-### Example: global percentage breakdown by attack mitigation product, per hour
+### Example: hourly global percentage breakdown by attack mitigation product

 Let's look at the global distribution of mitigated requests by product: